enetwarch/hau-coding-activities/README.md

 This is the rough folder structure of the repository.
 The naming convention for each directory should be in [`kebab-case`](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case).
 The first folders to show up will be the `year level` which is [`year-2`](./year-2/) in this example.
 Activities will be stored inside their respective subjects and starting date.
 Folders like `subject` will pertain to the subject abbreviation with [`6oop/`](./year-2/6oop/) as an example.
 The `year-month-date-number` directory consists of numerical values which should end up like [`2025-06-16-1/`](./year-2/6oop/2025-06-16/), meaning it is an activity that happened on **June 16, 2025**.
 The last number in the `year-month-date-number` directory indicates the activity number, which in most cases will be **1** because most days will only have one activity.

+### Files

+Most files will not follow the naming convention specified in the instructions.
+Files will have semantic naming if the activity just consists of one file like `calculator.py`.
+If the activity requires multiple files working together, the file that contains the main method or entry point will be named `main.*` with * referring to any extension.
+Capitalization and naming for each file will ultimately depend on that language's naming convention and practices.

 ## License

 This project is licensed under the [MIT license](./LICENSE).